The main problem is to check the adverse Balance of payments. There are many measures to correct disequilibrium in the Balance of payments.

 Nor were they effective in dealing with a serious and fundamental disequilibrium in the BOP.

-These include- developing import-substituting Industries, postponing debt payments, check on inflation, check on smuggling, etc. All these may help in correcting disequilibrium in the Balance of payments.
+These include- developing import-substituting Industries, postponing debt payments, checking on inflation, checking on smuggling, etc. All these may help in correcting disequilibrium in the Balance of payments.

 To Sum up, some of the deficit in the balance of payments is not a desirable phenomenon for a nation.